JorgSierra/DigitalBooking/README.md

 ## Front-end

-The static content was deployed to an AWS S3 bucket.
+In the original project, the static content was deployed to an AWS S3 bucket.
 This repo is deploying the <code>Vite+React</code> app to GitHub pages (unlimited FREE) using the following strategy:

 1. Install the <code>gh-pages</code> package: